mozillascience/studyGroup/CONTRIBUTING.md

 - Keep the code *generalizable*.
 Our members come from diverse fields of research.
 What we share is the need to code.

+**Come 10 min** early, to make sure everything is set up.

+Before you begin:

+- Introduce yourself and ask that everyone else state their name and maybe their program

+A few more tips:

+- Start from the *(nearly) very beginning*.
+Open the program or IDE (RStudio/Jupyter/etc) with everyone else and show how to do it (for beginner lessons).
+- Make *no/few assumptions* about what the audience knows.
+Let them know what keys you are using to run a particular piece of code (Ctrl-Enter for Jupyter/RStudio/etc) (for beginner lessons).
+- Write the code *with the audience*.
+Start from an empty file and write the code you planned.
+This forces you to slow down and allows the audience to follow along much better.
+If need be, print off the code you wanted to go through to have the paper beside you.
+- Stay *on-topic*.
+There is only one hour.
+If an question arises that is off-topic, say simply that you can talk about that later.

+## Submitting a Pull Request
 Lessons should be submitted as a Pull Request (PR) at least *one full day* before the session.
 Submitting the lessons as a Pull Request is also a great way to find out whether your lesson matches what is advertised in the Events repo.
 New lessons should be created from a copy of the `lessons/template/lesson.md` file.
 Follow the details and requests in the template lesson file and write up your lesson!

-Submitting a PR can be done by (**brief step-by-step**):
+Follow the instructions below for submitting a PR:

+**Brief step-by-step**:

 1. Forking the `studyGroup` repo
 2. (Optional) `git clone` your forked version onto your computer